ekoutanov/serbzip/README.md

 `serb.zip` (namely, the Balkanoid codec) was tested on numerous texts, including such literary masterpieces as _War and Peace_ and _Effective Kafka_, and was found to correctly compress and expand each word in every case.
 A total of 27 texts spanning over 4 million words were assessed.
 Some even included typesetting commands. `serb.zip` works.

 ### What are its limitations?
-The caveats and limitations are explained in the [How `serb.zip` works](#how-serbzip-works) section.
+The caveats and limitations are explained in the [how `serb.zip` works](#how-serbzip-works) section.
 In summary:

 * Contiguous spaces between words, as well as leading and trailing spaces will not be restored.
 * Some mixed case words will not have their capitalisation restored correctly.
 * Some acronyms containing one consonant will not be restored correctly.
 * The algorithm requires that the same dictionary is used for compression and expansion.
 It cannot detect if a dictionary has changed between runs.
-In many cases it will produce a legible expansion, albeit the output may not correspond to the original.
+In many cases, this will produce a legible expansion, albeit the output may not correspond to the original.

 In every other respect, Balkanoid is a fully restorable codec.
-In other words, compressed output will accurately reflect the original input upon expansion.
+In other words, the compressed output can be accurately restored to match the original input upon expansion.
 The limitations above are, by and large, immaterial — they do not affect comprehension.

 ### What is the difference between `serb.zip` and Balkanoid?
 `serb.zip` is a framework for developing, testing and executing codecs that map from one lexical form to another.
 Balkanoid is an implementation of a codec.
 When running the `serbzip` command without specifying a codec, Balkanoid will be used by default.

+### I love this project.
+How can I contribute?
+If you're interested in this sort of piss-take, please, do join in.

+It would be nice to have more reversible, human-readable transformations.
+[Pig Latin](https://en.wikipedia.org/wiki/Pig_Latin) might be a good example.
+The current algorithm is simple but not reversible.
+Perhaps, with little alteration, one might make a fully reversible/lossless Pig Latin codec.

+`serb.zip` is highly modular; you can plug in your own `serbzip::codecs::Codec` implementation, and away you go.